openhab/openhabian/README.md

 ### Building Hardware Images
 Take a look at the `build.bash` script to get an idea of the process.
 Simply explained run the code below with `platform` being either `rpi` or `pine64`.
-The RPi image is based on the [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian) standard image while the Pine64 image is based on [build-pine64-image](https://github.com/longsleep/build-pine64-image).
+The RPi image is based on the [Raspberry Pi OS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (previously called Raspbian) standard image while the Pine64 image is based on [build-pine64-image](https://github.com/longsleep/build-pine64-image).
 ```
 $ sudo bash ./build.bash platform
 ```